Intelligence Platform

 - •Saved searches with weekly alerts — New projects matching your criteria delivered to your inbox automatically

-- •CSV export up to 5,000 rows — Load funded recipients directly into your CRM or pipeline tools
+- •CSV export — Load funded recipients directly into your CRM or pipeline tools

 - •API access — Integrate FFID data directly into your dashboards or internal tools (contact us)